kubernetes/enhancements/keps/sig-network/2086-service-internal-traffic-policy/README.md

 Proposed changes to kube-proxy:
 * when `internalTrafficPolicy=Cluster`, default to existing behavior today.
-* when `internalTrafficPolicy=Local`, route to endpoints in EndpointSlice that maches the local node's topology, drop traffic if none exist.
+* when `internalTrafficPolicy=Local`, route to endpoints in EndpointSlice that matches the local node's topology, drop traffic if none exist.
+* when `internalTrafficPolicy=PreferLocal`, route to endpoints in EndpointSlice that matches the local node's topology, fall back to existing behavior if no local endpoints exist.

 Overlap with topology-aware routing: